-- Families are entitled to services which respect their cultural and linguistic heritage.
+- Families are entitled to services that respect their cultural and linguistic heritage.

-- Decisions to place children should be based on the best interests of the child and not on the basis of the family’s financial status.
+- Decisions to place children should be based on the best interests of the child and not on the family’s financial status.

 - Communities have a responsibility to promote the best interests of their children and families and have the right to participate in services to their families and children.

-- Indian bands are entitled to the provision of child and family services in a manner which respects their unique status as aboriginal peoples.
+- Indian bands are entitled to the provision of child and family services in a manner that respects their unique status as aboriginal peoples.